pythonanywhere/help_pages/articles/MongoDB.md

 # Getting a MongoDB server

 We don't provide Mongo servers ourselves, so you'll need to get one from an external provider.
-Many of our customers are using [mLab](https://mlab.com/).
+Because this will require non-HTTP external Internet access, you'll need a paid account.

-For best performance, you should provision it in the AWS us-east-1 datacenter.
+Many of our customers are using [mLab](https://mlab.com/); for best performance, you should provision it in the AWS us-east-1 datacenter.

 # Connecting to it.